duongpham17/autoclicker-locally/README.md

 # Comment
 This bot runs sololy using localstorage, so it wont be able to save anything you created in the case your app gets deleted.
+There might also be alot of issues with packaging and running on windows or mac.

+# Good luck